Drigix/k3s-on-jetson-nano-with-gpu/README.md

 # K3S cluster installation using GPU on Jetson nano devices

+## Introduction
+Together with a couple of other students, we carried out a project in which we operated on a K3S cluster built from Jetson nano edge devices.
+Each of the aforementioned devices has an NVIDIA graphics card so that work can be greatly accelerated.
+But first you need to do the configuration so that the system, Docker and eventually the K3S cluster can access the GPU.
+It turned out that the instructions and documentation from the various sites are not well written and there are a lot of discrepancies especially in the versions of Ubuntu, CUDY and NVIDI tools.

+Therefore, we decided to write down the instructions, which took us no small amount of time.

 ## Update and install the necessary libraries
 ```bash
 sudo apt-get dist-upgrade